yhtomitim/comicLesson/readme.md

 # ajax-drill

-Exercise using AJAX calls to the Pokemon API and DOM manipulation
+Exercise using AJAX calls to the xkcd site and DOM manipulation

 #### Create a file index.html
 #### Create a file app.js